• Skip to main content

 Instructions

-• Using a stand mixer or handheld electric mixer, cream together your softened butter and sugar until thoroughly combined
+• Using a stand mixer or handheld electric mixer on high speed, cream together softened butter and sugar for about 2 minutes, until mixture is light and fluffy.

-• Add the egg and vanilla and continue beating until smooth.
+• Add egg and vanilla to the bowl.
+Set the mixer to medium speed and beat mixture until smooth.

-• Add your flour, baking powder, and salt and mix until a stiff dough forms.
+• Add flour, baking powder, and salt to the bowl.
+With the mixer set on low speed, mix until a stiff dough forms.
+Add milk and continue mixing on low speed until thoroughly combined.

-• Divide your dough into three sections.
-Leave one as is, dye one blue, and dye one red.
+• Optional: Divide dough into three equal sized sections.
+Leave one as is, then use gel coloring to dye one section blue and the other section red.

-• Bake your cookies in your 400°F oven for 9 minutes or until the edges of each cookie barely begin to brown.
+• Bake cookies in preheated oven for 9 minutes, or until the edges of each cookie are just barely golden brown.

 Serving: 1cookie | Calories: 109kcal | Carbohydrates: 16g | Protein: 1g | Fat: 4g | Saturated Fat: 3g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 1g | Cholesterol: 17mg | Sodium: 95mg | Potassium: 19mg | Fiber: 1g | Sugar: 8g | Vitamin A: 132IU | Calcium: 17mg | Iron: 1mg